Michelle Obama’s 4,000 euros per week Mallorca villa

-According to Villa-Choice, Villa Xarbet is a large holiday villa in the centre of Mallorca.
-Located near the town of Llubi, Villa Xarbet sleeps 16 people and is the perfect place for a celebration, such as a wedding.
+According to Villa-Choice, Villa Xarbet is a large holiday villa near the village of Llubi.
+It sleeps 16 people and is the perfect place for a celebration, such as a wedding.

 Villa Xarbet is surrounded by plenty of grounds, which have Italian-inspired gardens and fountains.